Aditya03126/Smart-Delivery-Route-Optimizer-with-Queue-Management-System/README.md

 It uses a Circular Queue to:

-Add new couriers with details:
+-Add new couriers with details:

-Courier ID
+-Courier ID

-Name
+-Name

-Zone they are currently in
+-Zone they are currently in

-Load capacity (how many deliveries they can take)
+-Load capacity (how many deliveries they can take)

-Keep track of which couriers are:
+-Keep track of which couriers are:

 Available �